 To get this look, start low at the nape of the neck with the braid.
 Once finished the braid between your hands to loosen it up and create a slightly messy look.

 Demi Moore (1962)

 Long, healthy hair never goes out of style.
 Demi Moore's hair is long with some slight wave, adding texture and movement to her look.
 If you choose to grow your hair out, make sure to give it some extra love and condition and trim regularly to prevent split ends.

 Catherine Keener (1959)

 Changing up your appearance can be as simple as lightening your natural hair color.
 A lighter color can brighten your face and bring attention to your facial features.
-Catherine Keener (born March 23, 1959) has a red tint to her natural brunette color in this image.
+Here, Catherine Keener infuses her natural brunette color with a gorgeous red tint.